amoskwok1101/DNA-Hashing/data_preprocess/README.md

 # Preprocess FASTA to training data
-**Raw species files are situated on Prog2 Account, so please perform data preprocess on Prog2 Account**
+**Raw species files are situated on Prog2 Account, so please perform data preprocess (except cdhit) on Prog2 Account**

 **species-small.txt & virus.txt** are the fasta file that I usually use to produce those small dataset (e.g. 2.46GB dataset), while files with filename in **species-large.txt** take much longer time to preprocess.